 Neuronal Antibodies

-Paraneoplastic disorders are characterized by the presence of neuronal autoantibodies in patient serum.
-The detection of these autoantibodies is useful for the clinician, as it suggests the presence of an underlying tumour.
 Tumours that have been known to initiate paraneoplastic disorders include small cell lung carcinoma (SCLC), thymoma, neuroblastoma, and breast, ovarian, and testicular cancers.
-The following autoantibodies are found in paraneoplastic syndromes:

-Anti-Purkinje cell antibody is associated with gynaecological tumours and breast cancer, resulting in PCD
+Anti-Yo: Anti-Purkinje cell antibody is associated with gynaecological tumours and breast cancer, resulting in PCD

-Associated with tumours of the breast or SCLC leading to opsoclonus, ataxia
+Amphiphysin: Associated with tumours of the breast or SCLC leading to opsoclonus, ataxia

-- Zic4: Autoantibodies to Zic4 are associated with paraneoplastic cerebellar degeneration and the underlying tumor is often a small cell lung cancer.
+Zic4: Autoantibodies to Zic4 are associated with paraneoplastic cerebellar degeneration and the underlying tumor is often a small cell lung cancer

 Specimen requirements